 The Student Liaison Service

 The Student Liaison Service has developed essential links between university and NHS services, closing the feedback loop more effectively and enhancing partnership approaches to risk management of students in crisis.

 For example, students who contact the Mersey Care NHS Foundation Trust (MCT) crisis support phone line or present at A&E in crisis are asked for their consent for the Student Liaison Service to contact them.

 A student data field has also been added to NHS systems which allows the team to ascertain need more effectively for the student population.

 Practitioners are then able to follow up with these students after a crisis situation, and signpost to support, refer into appropriate services or ensure the students are supported via a brief intervention.

-Initially a pilot activity; the feedback and impact have been promising so far and led to a development of service standard operating procedures and integration into current MCT pathways.
-Ongoing funding to secure sustainability for liaison services is being sought.
+Initially a pilot activity, the feedback and impact have been promising so far and led to a development of service standard operating procedures and integration into current MCT pathways.

 Both key project activities have been rapidly embedded into university and MCT practice.